JeffDeCola/my-cheat-sheets/other/random-things/pokemon-base-set-1st-edition-1999-cheat-sheet/README.md

   * No drop shadow
   * Thinner typeface in the upper right HP portion of the card
   * Pikachu has red cheeks
+  * Lighter, more vibrant color scheme compared to Unlimited
 * **UNLIMITED**
   * Drop shadow and copyright date "1995, 96, 98"
   * Pikachu has red cheeks
+  * Darker, more saturated colors
+  * Font for HP different
 * **DATED UNLIMITED**
   * UK print
   * Copyright date 1999-2000